akshaybabloo/gollahalli.com/content/blog/2021/1/creating-custom-widget-for-qlistwidget-in-qt-6.md

 This should look similar to the image below on macOS with dark mode enabled.

-{{< figure src="/img/blog/creating-custom-widget-for-qlistwidget-in-qt-6/mainwindow.png" title="Main window with empty QListWidget." alt="Main window with empty QListWidget." class="uk-align-center" >}}
+{{< figure src="/img/blog/creating-custom-widget-for-qlistwidget-in-qt-6/mainwindow.png" title="Main window with empty QListWidget." alt="Main window with empty QListWidget." >}}

 ## Custom Widget